bet20ICL/mips-core/rtl/checklist.md

 ADDU	Add unsigned (no overflow) r    t
 AND	Bitwise and r   t
 ANDI	Bitwise and immediate r     t
-BEQ	Branch on equal -
+BEQ	Branch on equal -   t
-BGEZ	Branch on greater than or equal to zero -
-BGEZAL	Branch on non-negative (>=0) and link r -
-BGTZ	Branch on greater than zero -
+BGEZ	Branch on greater than or equal to zero -   t BGEZAL	Branch on non-negative (>=0) and link r -   t BGTZ	Branch on greater than zero -   t
-BLEZ	Branch on less than or equal to zero -
+BLEZ	Branch on less than or equal to zero -  t
-BLTZ	Branch on less than zero -
+BLTZ	Branch on less than zero -  t
-BLTZAL	Branch on less than zero and link r -
+BLTZAL	Branch on less than zero and link r -   t
-BNE	Branch on not equal -
+BNE	Branch on not equal -   t
 DIV	Divide -    t
 DIVU	Divide unsigned -   t
 J	Jump -  t